TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 also access sub-objects like you are used to with Object Accessors.
 All strings in arrays are interpreted as Fluid markup as well.
 So that you can combine strings from individual strings, for example.
-This way, it is also possible to call ViewHelpers with the inline notation.
+This way, it is also possible to call Viewhelpers with the inline notation.

 These are the basic concepts of Fluid.
 Now we move on to more advanced concepts, which increase the effectiveness of template creation.